 Co5: Evaluate the basic concepts of organizational conflicts and climate.
-References:

 - 1. Fred Luthans: Organization Behaviour (McGraw Hill) - 2.
 Stephen P Robbins: Organization Behaviour (Pearson) - 3.
 Weihrich, Cannice & Koontz: Management (Tata McGraw Hill) - 4.
 Robin Finchan and Peter Rhodes: Organizational Behaviour (Oxford) - 5.
-J. Prakash Reddy, Management and: Organizational Behaviour (Himalaya) NOTE TO THE PAPER SETTER:
+J. Prakash Reddy, Management and: Organizational Behaviour (Himalaya)

-(i) The questions shall cover all the units of the syllabus. (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students.
-102 - Managerial Communication COURSE OBJECTIVES:
+- (i) The questions shall cover all the units of the syllabus. - (ii) With regard to Part A of the question paper, ten questions shall be set covering all units of the syllabus with equal weightage, out of which any five questions will be answered by the students. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

+102 - Managerial Communication

 - To provide a basic foundation on communication, process and barriers of communication - To make the students familiarize with the various types of communication.

-UNIT - I Communication - Meaning - Communication cycle - Process - Theories and Models of communication - Characteristics of Successful Communication - Barriers to communication.
-UNIT - II Oral communication, Importance - Business Presentations, and Public Speaking - Conducting Meetings - Group Discussions & team Presentations - Types of Interviews - Preparing for Interviews - Telephone Talks -.
-UNIT -III .
+Communication - Meaning - Communication cycle - Process - Theories and Models of communication - Characteristics of Successful Communication - Barriers to communication.

+Oral communication, Importance - Business Presentations, and Public Speaking - Conducting Meetings - Group Discussions & team Presentations - Types of Interviews - Preparing for Interviews - Telephone Talks -.

+UNIT -III